-In our Strategic Plan, the following objectives are to be achieved in the next 3-5 years through the creation of a Comprehensive Family and Community Support Network:
+In Dayton Leadership Academies - Dayton View's Strategic Plan, the following objectives are to be achieved in the next 3-5 years through the creation of a Comprehensive Family and Community Support Network:

 - 1. Develop a Family and Civic Engagement Team (FCET) to include community partners, families, and DVLA staff (OIP) - 2.
-Provide effective notification of school programs, resources and activities to families through a variety of communication methods (OIP) - 3.
+Provide effective notification of school programs, resources, and activities to families through a variety of communication methods (OIP) - 3.
 Conduct a series of parent participation activities that include instructional aide training, tips to help their students, and online learning tools they can cultivate at home (OIP) - 4.
 Ensure that each teacher makes at least five positive behavior contacts with parents each week (OIP) - 5.
 FCET will monitor implementation of the OIP and suggest revisions as needed (OIP) - 6.
 Create a Community Resource Guide that will reflect partnership organizations and other family resources (OIP) - 7.
 FCET will develop a process for staff to refer families to school and community resources (OIP) - 8.
-Identify and expand our partnerships with family service organizations (i.e., health and wellness, job and family services) to link them to our families through referrals and by hosting programs at our campuses
+Identify and expand our partnerships with family service organizations (e.g., health and wellness, job and family services) to link them to our families through referrals and by hosting programs at our campuses

-Our school-wide goals for Family Engagement for 2014-2015 include:
+School-wide goals for Family Engagement include:

-- 94 percent or higher in student attendance. - 100 percent of families sign and return Family Compact. - At least 75 percent of students and parents attend first-quarter conferences, at least 80 percent attend second-quarter conferences, and at least 85 percent attend third quarter conferences. - Student retention (return) rate of at least 85 percent from September 1, 2014 to September 1, 2015.
+- Ninety-four percent or higher in student attendance. - One hundred percent of families sign and return Family Compact. - At least 75 percent of students and parents attend first-quarter conferences, at least 80 percent attend second-quarter conferences, and at least 85 percent attend third-quarter conferences. - Student retention (return) rate of at least 85 percent from September 1, 2014 to September 1, 2015.

-Each month, the Eagle Update newsletter is sent home with all students and published on the Dayton Leadership Academies website to inform everyone of what is happening at each campus.
+Each month, the Eagle Update newsletter is sent home with all students and published on the Dayton Leadership Academies - Dayton View website to inform everyone of what is happening at the school.
 All students have maroon "Bring the Thunder" folders that are sent home daily, which include all communications and documents that need to be reviewed and signed by parents.

 The DVLA Student Learning Plan (SLP) is updated each quarter and shared with every student and family at conferences.
-The SLP includes the NWEA and OAA assessment results, NWEA progress goals, attendance and discipline results, and student and family participation records.
+The SLP includes student assessment results, progress goals, attendance and discipline results, and student and family participation records.

-In carrying out Title I parental involvement requirements, Dayton Leadership Academies - Dayton Viewwill provide full opportunities for the participation of all families, including those with limited English proficiency, parents/guardians with disabilities, parents/guardians with migratory children, and homeless families.
+In carrying out Title I parental involvement requirements, Dayton Leadership Academies - Dayton View will provide full opportunities for the participation of all families, including those with limited English proficiency, parents/guardians with disabilities, parents/guardians with migratory children, and homeless families.
 Information and school reports will be provided in an understandable and uniform format and upon request, created in alternate languages for families to understand.
 Family involvement programs, activities, and procedures will be planned and operated with meaningful consultation with parents/guardians and participating children.
-Open-forum Parent Meetings are scheduled at least three times annually, providing guardians an opportunity to interact and converse directly with DVLA's Administration.
-Our Parent Ambassadors provide consistent support and insight.
+Openforum Parent Meetings are scheduled at least three times annually, providing guardians an opportunity to interact and converse directly with the school's administration.
+Parent ambassadors provide consistent support and insight.